Shareholder Union Investment says Deutsche Bank not 'in crisis'

-FRANKFURT Union Investment, one of Deutsche Bank's (DBKGn.DE) top investors, backed the German flagship lender on Wednesday, saying that a sell-off in its shares was overdone.
+FRANKFURT (Reuters) - Union Investment, one of Deutsche Bank's (DBKGn.DE) top investors, backed the German flagship lender on Wednesday, saying that a sell-off in its shares was overdone.

 "To us, Deutsche Bank is not a bank in crisis," Frank Engels, head of fixed income at Union, said late on Wednesday.